-Sky has announced the cast for its brand new drama A Town Called Malice.
+Sky has revealed the release date and first look for its brand new drama A Town Called Malice.

 The new eight-part series is described as a “raucous crime thriller and family saga set on the Costa Del Sol in the early 1980s, with a pulsating ’80s soundtrack.”